 Course of Action 3 - The Army risk acceptance authority is not willing to accept the risk assigned as a result of the assessment process.
 In this case, the applicant will be provided an opportunity to provide a risk mitigation plan.
 This typically happens with proposals with risk ratings of "HIGH" but could also happen with the other risk ratings.
 In Course of Action 3, the applicant will be informed of the risk rating assigned during the risk assessment process as well as the block(s) on the matrix where the review resulted in some type of finding that contributed to the assigned risk rating.
 Should the applicant choose to not submit a risk mitigation plan, the Army risk assessment authority may decide not to award.
-Should the applicant choose to submit a risk mitigation plan, the Army will review such plan.
-As a result of this review, the Army risk acceptance authority may then be willing to accept the risk assigned with the mitigation plan and proceed with the award or the Army risk acceptance authority may not be willing to accept the risk and may decide not to award.
+Should the applicant choose to submit a risk mitigation plan, the Army risk asceptance authority may decide not to award.
+Should the applicant choose to submit a risk mitigation plan, the Army risk acceptance authority may then be willing to accept the risk assigned with the mitigation plan and proceed with the award or the Army risk acceptance authority may not be willing to accept the risk and may decide not to award.
 Further, should the risk mitigation plan include proposal revisions that affect those aspects of the proposal included in the review or selection process under 2.c, the original proposal evaluation will be reviewed and revised as appropriate based on the proposal revisions.